UK's Cameron forced to delay strike against Syria

 Lawmakers will still debate Britain's response to the chemical attack in Syria on Thursday after Cameron cut short his holiday, recalled parliament, and rushed back to London to chair a meeting of the National Security Council.

 Public support for action is fragile.
-A YouGov poll published showed 50 percent of the British public opposed a missile strike on Syria, with just 25 percent in favor of it.
+A YouGov poll published showed 50 percent of the British public opposed a missile strike on Syria, with just 25 percent in favour of it.

 (Additional reporting by Li-Mei Hoang and Costas Pitas; Editing by Guy Faulconbridge)